handrei/jazzycat/README.md

 # jazzycat
-combine any 4 jazz song for an inedit experience
+combine any 4 jazz songs for an inedit experience